Wrong display for ppp in Interfaces page

 I launched "cat /dev/cuaU0.3" to watch which datas are coming in the monitoring device, and I only see RSSI , BOOT , DSFLOWRPT , CSNR datas.
 My device never send SIMST or SRVST, not sure if it depends on the device model or if there is a configurable option on the device to make it more verbose or if it is something else.

 A little update to the script and interface display could be to make a difference between "never received this information" and "invalid sim state" to be more accurate.

-#8 Updated by Jo S about 1 month ago
+#8 Updated by Jo S over 3 years ago

 I can't test the patch actually because since then I have changed my 3G usb key to an other huawei one, and there is 2 things:

 - in 3gstats.php , this call is made to look for huawei usb key : /usr/sbin/usbconfig | /usr/bin/egrep -ie '(huawei)'

 but in my case I don't have anymore huawei displayed in the list, only the vendor id (see below), so 3gstats is not even called in the background like before.

 ugen0.2: <product 0x14ac vendor 0x12d1> at usbus0, cfg=0 md=HOST spd=HIGH (480Mbps) pwr=ON (500mA)

 - and even if I call it manually with /usr/local/bin/3gstats.php cuaU0.1 opt3 , it seems my new usb key does not report any stats.. even if I do a "cat /dev/cuaU0.1" directly.